If you buy through links on our site, we may earn an affiliate commission. Details

 Read our in-depth Halo Power XL review.

-The Electrum Model E 16mm paddle shown on a table
+The Electrum Model E and Paddle head cover shown on court floor

 Electrum Model E